idio-lang/DIPS/idio-source/implementing-idio/r0.1/vtables.rst

    };

 We've thrown in another field, ``gen`` for the generation.
-Any time we modify a vtable's methods or parentage then the overall generation increments.
-Whenever we look to use a vtable we'll check to see if this vtable is out of date in which case we'll validate our tree (bringing all tables in the hierarchy up to date).
+Any time we modify any vtable's methods or parentage then the overall generation increments.
+Whenever we look to use a vtable we'll check to see if this vtable is out of date in which case we'll validate our tree (bringing all tables in this tree of the hierarchy up to date).

 In the future, ``parent`` should be a list to accommodate multiple inheritance.
 We *could* have made it an :lname:`Idio` list but then